LifeSmartsCategory: Team Performance

 - Demonstrate leadership by completing a team personal finance assessment.

 - Complete a team consumer assessment.

 - Receive a cumulative score after completing all activities.

 - Be ranked against other participating FBLA teams.

-- Registration at go.fbla.org/LifeSmarts when competition opens before starting date.
+- Register at LifeSmarts when competition opens, before starting date.

 - The top twelve (12) nationally ranked teams from each FBLA LifeSmarts Competition—both fall and spring but no more than one (1) per state, per challenge—are eligible to compete at NLC.
 These twenty-four (24) teams are determined by the standings in the fall and spring FBLA LifeSmarts Competition, which is administered via the Internet during the school year.

 The general event guidelines below are applicable to all national competitive events.
 Please review and follow these guidelines when competing at the national level.
 When competing at the state level, check the state guidelines since they may differ.

 - Dues: Competitors must have paid FBLA national and state dues by 11:59 p.m.
 Eastern Time on April 1 of the current school year.

 - NLC Registration: Participants must be registered for the NLC and pay the national conference registration fee in order to participate in competitive events.